YOSSHUA/Docker/Reference.md

 ### Building the container image
 <br>

-We will use the following command in the terminal:
+We will use the following command in the terminal to build the image with the Dockerfile:
 ```
 docker build -t image_name .
 ```